Keto Lemon Chaffle with Lemon Icing

 Waffle Makers

 teal chaffle waffle maker sitting on a counter all lonely and by itself One of the most popular waffle makers for making chaffles is the waffle maker by Dash.
 It is small and makes the perfect Eggo sized chaffle.
 It will make two chaffles for one serving of batter.
 Larger waffle makers work well for making chaffles too.
-This waffle maker by Oster is an excellent option.
+This Belgium waffle maker is an excellent option.
 It has an adjustable temperature knob so you can crank up the heat to get a crisp waffle.
 Chaffle Making Tip #1: Pour the waffle batter in the center of the waffle maker.
 Don’t try to spread it out.
 The chaffle batter will spread out on its own once the waffle maker is closed.
 Chaffle Making Tip #2: There is no need to grease the waffle iron before cooking chaffles.
 Most waffle irons have a non-stick coating and the cheese in the chaffle has a lot of fat and it gets released when cooking which helps to keep the waffle from sticking.
 Chaffle Making Tip #3: You chaffle needs to cook for a long time.
 If you open up the waffle maker and it is slab of melted cheese, close it up and let the waffle cook some more.
 It will thicken and harden the longer it cooks.

 Is Lemon Keto?